 Singapore

-Singapore’s focus is on finding ways to deal with the stress the ageing population and increasing disease burden places on the healthcare system.
-Besides focusing on prevention and promoting a healthy lifestyle, digitalization is one of the pillars to help safeguard effective care in the future.
+Besides focusing on prevention and promoting a healthy lifestyle, digitalisation is one of the pillars to help safeguard effective care in the future.
 Under Singapore’s Smart Nation Initiative, health is one of the focus areas.

 Malaysia